khaledlooda/yuting-zhang.github.io/about.md

 problems into solvable Mathematical models.
 To improve my skills, I oftentimes participate in competitive programming competitions of all levels, and  practice different kinds of problems from various Online Judges.
-I will also post some of my solutions on this website to log my progress, as well as to provide a guide for people who seek some hint.
+I will also post some of my solutions on this website to log my progress, as well as to provide a guide for people who seek some hints.

-To be honest, I am still exploring different fields of Computer Science, and my plan is to further explore the fields of big data and artificial intelligence, as well as security in near future.
+Aside from Algorithms and Data Structures, I am also exploring Big Data, Artificial Intelligence and Computer Security.
+This semester, I am also taking Virtual Reality at UIUC, in order to learn more about this prospering new field.